 All students are encouraged to make the Lorene Robertson Writing Centre a regular part of the writing process for coursework.
-Located in C2231 (adjacent the College Library), the Writing Centre offers half-hour writing coaching sessions to students of all writing abilities.
+The Writing Centre offers half-hour writing coaching sessions to students of all writing abilities.
 Coaching sessions are available in person and through distance technologies (e.g., email plus Fuze, Skype or phone).
-For further information or to book an appointment, visit the Centre's website:
+For further information or to book an appointment, visit the Centre's website: yukoncollege.yk.ca/student_info/pages/writing_centre

-yukoncollege.yk.ca/student_info/pages/writing_centre